11 B2B Sales Techniques That Win Deals in 2026

 Often, converting a lead involves proving your company’s value to multiple stakeholders.
 And decision-makers, often executives, are driven by business metrics like value, ROI, and cost savings.

 In short, there are many barriers to break through to close a deal.
-Depending on the complexity of your offering, price, maturity in the market, and various other factors, you could be staring down a long sales funnel.
+Depending on the complexity of your offering, price, market maturity, and other factors, you could be staring down a long sales funnel.

 The question of how to do B2B sales and succeed is a question of sales strategy.

-Fortunately, there’s no need to reinvent the wheel here.
-There are dozens of B2B sales tips and lead generation techniques that have been proven to work for thousands of sales folks around the world.
+Fortunately, there’s no need to reinvent the wheel.
+There are dozens of B2B sales tips and lead-generation techniques that have been proven to work for thousands of salespeople worldwide.

 1. Learn about your prospects before making contact